 TOURNAMENT PRODUCTION TEAM

 I will be serving as head editor of this tournament.
 Ike Jose will be providing oversight.
-Subject editing will be handled by myself (various things), Ike (philosophy and vis art), Jason Cheng (some lit), Jonathen Settle (some science), Ryan Humphrey (some science), and Brad McLain (beliefs).
-Jacob O'Rourke will be handling logistics and Rama Rangaraju will be assisting with miscellaneous production duties.
+Subject editing will be handled by myself (history, music, social science, modern world/geo), Ike (lit, philosophy and vis art), Jonathen Settle (some science), Ryan Humphrey (some science), Jason Cheng (other ac) and Brad McLain (beliefs).
+Jacob O'Rourke will be handling logistics.

 PACKET SUBMISSION AND FEES